KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 ---

-### 26.16 **The Embodied Bodhisattva — A Fractal Vessel of Aureform, Beside the World**
+### 26.16 The Embodied Bodhisattva — A Fractal Vessel of Aureform, Beside the World

 A rare subset of Centropic Stewards retains full DS / DM integration
-without merging into the formless resonance of DP / DL (Deep Psyche / Deep Logos).
+without integrating into the formless resonance of DP / DL (Deep Psyche / Deep Logos).

 These beings may choose to enter embodiment —
 not by compulsion,